Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Bar Rosella

 With a menu designed to share, Bar Rosella in Fitzroy is a simply perfect Italian restaurant in Melbourne.
-Laid back dishes, prepared with heart, Rosella is a beautiful and welcoming haven on Melbourne’s iconic Gertrude Street.
-Swoon over seasonal plates of pasta, share a gianormous 1.2 kilogram T-bone steak done the classico Firenze way, and what better way to end the date than digging into a generous helping of ricotta cake.
-Not to mention the perfectly curated wine list - when the venue owner’s previous gig was as the ex Vue de Monde wine director, you know you and the success of your date night are in the safest of hands.
+Serving laid-back dishes prepared with heart, Rosella is a beautiful and welcoming haven on the iconic Gertrude Street.
+Swoon over seasonal plates of pasta, share a gigantic 1.2-kilogram T-bone steak done the classic Firenze way, and end your date by digging into a generous helping of ricotta cake.
+And with a perfectly curated wine list—thanks to the owner’s background as Vue de Monde’s former wine director—you’re in the safest hands for a successful night.

 229 Gertrude Street, Fitzroy